Lionsberg/old-lionsberg-wiki/Lionsberg Wiki Blogs/Pete's Journal/Massive Spell Check.md

 Thanks to our prolific contributor [[Jordan Nicholas Sukut]], we have a lot of text, with an attendant number of typos that can be found and fixed.

 Today, I tried using `aspell` and some not-really-automation to fix about 30 typos in as many files.
+(On a Mac, `aspell` can be installed with Homebrew.)

 I hope this helps prototype something that might ultimately be packaged more nicely and productively.